FNsi/chaiNNer-base-0.22/README.md

 !!!WINDOWS ONLY!!!
 !!!CANNOT SWITCH TO CUDA IN PYTORCH BANKEND!!!

+FOR enabling DML in ONNX only, pls switch to 'DML-onnx' branch in this repo.(more useful?)

 ChaiNNer gives you a level of customization of your image processing workflow that very few others do.
 Not only do you have full control over your processing pipeline, you can do incredibly complex tasks just by connecting a few nodes together.

 ChaiNNer is also cross-platform, meaning you can run it on Windows, MacOS, and Linux.